andrealanz/ST441-musicsim/doc/research_notes.md

 #### 5. Benson, D. (2008).
 Music: a Mathematical Offering.
 Cambridge: Cambridge University Press.
 - a book about the mathematics behind music, including waves and harmonics, different scales, and how music is stored digitally.
 - the chapters related to digital music and synthesis may be most helpful for my purposes.
 The information related to scales and ratios may also be useful.
+-  "Stringed and wind instruments naturally produce a sound that consists of exact integer multiples of a fundamental frequency."

 ## R package exploration